gitlabhq/gitlabhq/doc/installation.md

 It should work on:

 - Fedora
-- CentOs
+- CentOS
 - Red Hat

 It can work on:

- - Mac Os
+ - Mac OS X
  - FreeBSD

-It 100% **wont** work on  Windows
+It 100% **wont** work on  Windows.

 ## This installation guide created for Debian/Ubuntu and properly tested.

 The installation consists of 6 steps:

-1. install packeges.
+1. install packages.
 2. install ruby
 3. install gitolite
 4. install gitlab and configuration.
 Check status configuration.